HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 }
 ```

-* **public List <AdsProperties> multiStreamProperties**: List of properties to configure advertisement insertions for each player in the scene
+* **public List <AdsProperties> adsProperties**: List of properties to configure advertisement insertions for each player in the scene

 * **public class AdsProperties**:
   * **public enum AdsMode**: Types of the advertisement library.